JM

 Figures & Tables Case Reports should include at least one clinical image appropriate to the discipline.
 Each table or textbox must be placed directly after the paragraph that first mentions it.

-Reformat to JMIR mHealth And uHealth using Livewrite Premium
+Reformat to JMIR mHealth and uHealth using Livewrite Premium

 Letter To The Editor